Union Middle School Counseling

 Welcome to the Union Middle School Counseling Page!

-We provide counseling in the areas of Personal/Social, Academic, and College/Career.
+I provide counseling in the areas of Personal/Social, Academic, and College/Career.

 I provide counseling on personal/social issues individually and in small groups as needed.
 The topics widely vary from self-esteem/confidence, depression and/or anxiety, Anger/Stress Management, Test-Taking/Study Skills, and Conflict Resolution/Getting along with others.
 If you would like to refer your child to counseling, please email or call me, or set up an appointment and we can figure out the best plan to help your child.

-If your child needs more time than what I can give them at school, please email, call, or set up an appointment with me and I can give you a referral for therapists in the area.
+If you feel your child needs more time than what I can give them at school, please email, call, or set up an appointment with me and I can give you a referral for therapists in the area.

 If your child shows the following signs of depression, please seek help soon from a trusted doctor or counselor, or you can call me for a referral.

-- Frequent irritability with sudden bursts of anger.
+Frequent irritability with sudden bursts of anger.

-- More sensitive to criticism.
+More sensitive to criticism.

-- Not enjoying activities they usually like.
+Not enjoying activities they usually like.

 Feeling tired for much of the day.

 Sad or blue feelings most of the time.

 Trouble sleeping or is sleeping more than normal

 A change in eating habits, such as not being hungry or eating more than usual

-- A hard time concentrating
+A hard time concentrating

-- Problems making decisions
+Problems making decisions

-- Drop in school grades, attendance, not doing homework
+Drop in school grades, attendance, not doing homework

-- High-risk behaviors, such as reckless driving, unsafe sex, or shoplifting
+High-risk behaviors, such as reckless driving, unsafe sex, or shoplifting

-- Pulling away from family and friends and spends more time alone
+Pulling away from family and friends and spends more time alone

-- Drinking or using drugs
+Drinking or using drugs

 If your child expresses suicidal thoughts, always take them seriously and seek help.
 Take your child to the emergency room, or call law enforcement or 911.

-If your son/daughter is struggling academically, we can help make a plan to get them back on track, give them some hope in bringing up their grade, and work with them and their teachers in completing a goal plan.
+If your son/daughter is struggling academically, I can help make a plan to get them back on track, give them some hope in bringing up their grade, and work with them and their teachers in completing a goal plan.
 Click on the link below for some test taking and study tips.

-We help middle school students learn their values, passions, and interests so they will begin to have a good idea of possible career pathways to take in the future.
+I help middle school students learn their values, passions, and interests so they will begin to have a good idea of possible career pathways to take in the future.